 9.2.4 is independently developed without access to the Confidential Information; or

-9.2.5 which must be disclosed pursuant to a statutory, legal or parliamentary obligation placed upon the Party making the disclosure, including any requirements for disclosure under the FOIA or the Environmental Information Regulations pursuant to Condition 32 (Freedom of Information).
+9.2.5 which must be disclosed pursuant to a statutory, legal or parliamentary obligation placed upon the Party making the disclosure, including any requirements for disclosure under the FOIA or the Environmental Information Regulations pursuant to Clause 31 (Freedom of Information).

-9.3 The obligations of each of the Parties contained in Condition 9.1 above shall continue without limit of time.
-In the event that the Contractor fails to comply with this Condition 9, the Authority reserves the right to terminate this Contract with immediate effect by notice in writing without prejudice to other rights available to the Authority.
+9.3 The obligations of each of the Parties contained in Clause 9.1 above shall continue without limit of time.
+In the event that the Contractor fails to comply with this Clause 9, the Authority reserves the right to terminate this Contract with immediate effect by notice in writing without prejudice to other rights available to the Authority.

-10.1 In relation to the performance of this Contract and the Research and/or as required for the proper and lawful operation of this Contract and the Research, the Contractor will, and is responsible for ensuring that each Collaborator will comply with the directly applicable requirements and obligations of the Data Protection Legislation.
+10.1 The Contractor undertakes to the Authority that, in relation to the performance of this Contract and the Research and/or as required for the proper and lawful operation of this Contract and the Research, the Contractor will, and is responsible for ensuring that each Collaborator will comply with the directly applicable requirements and obligations of the Data Protection Legislation.

-10.2 The Contractor shall ensure that any Personal Data shall be treated as confidential at all times including during collection, handling and use, and that the Personal Data (including in any electronic format) shall be stored securely at all times and with all technical and organisational security measures that would be necessary for compliance with data protection legislation.
+10.2 The Contractor shall ensure that any Personal Data obtained, collected or used in the course of performing the Research, shall be treated as confidential at all times including during collection, handling and use, and that the Personal Data (including in any electronic format) shall be stored securely at all times and with all technical and organisational security measures that would be necessary for compliance with Data Protection Legislation.
 The Contractor shall take appropriate measures to ensure the security of all Personal Data and guard against unauthorised access thereto or disclosure thereof or loss or destruction while in its custody.

 10.4 The Contractor shall at its own expense conduct any litigation arising from any claims, demands, actions or proceedings by any third party in respect of the loss or unauthorised disclosure of Personal Data or medical records by the Contractor or any of its Collaborators, sub-contractors, servants, agents or persons within its control and all the negotiations for the settlement of the same and the Authority hereby agrees to grant the Contractor exclusive control of any such litigation or the negotiations for the settlement of the same.

-10.5 No information which would lead to the identification of an individual shall be included in any publications without the prior agreement in writing of the individual concerned.
-No mention shall be made of individual officers of the Authority, nor shall information be included which might lead to their identification, without the prior agreement in writing of the Authority.
+10.6 No information which would lead to the identification of an individual shall be included in any publications without the prior agreement in writing of the individual concerned.
+No mention shall be made of individual officers (whether current or past) of the Authority, nor shall information be included which might lead to their identification, without the prior agreement in writing of the Authority.

-10.6 The Authority reserves the right upon giving reasonable notice and within normal working hours to request the Contractor to provide reasonable evidence in order to enable it to ascertain compliance with the Data Protection Legislation and the terms of this Condition 10.
+10.8 The Authority reserves the right upon giving reasonable notice and within normal working hours to request the Contractor to provide reasonable evidence in order to enable it to ascertain compliance with the Data Protection Legislation and the terms of this Clause 10.

-10.7 The Contractor shall, from time to time, comply with any reasonable request made by the Authority to ensure compliance with this Condition 10 or any minimum standard required by the Authority and with the Data Protection Legislation or other directly applicable data protection and/or privacy laws.
+10.9 The Contractor shall, from time to time, comply with any reasonable request made by the Authority to ensure compliance with this Clause 10 or any minimum standard required by the Authority and with the Data Protection Legislation or other directly applicable data protection and/or privacy laws.

 Rights to research data

-The Authority shall not be entitled to inspect, take or be supplied with copies of the Research Data other than in an anonymised form.
+11.4 The Authority shall not be entitled to inspect, take or be supplied with copies of the Research Data other than in an anonymised or pseudonymised form.

-11.2 The Contractor shall ensure that all basic factual data is pseudonymised and that the key to personal identities of all persons to whom the Research Data relates is kept in a separate and secure place.
-As a minimum, the Contractor shall ensure that such pseudonymisation satisfies the appropriate standard recommended by the Information Commissioner’s Office from time to time.
+11.5 The Contractor shall ensure that all Research Data is anonymised or pseudonymised and that the key to personal identities of all persons to whom the Research Data relates is kept in a separate and secure place.
+As a minimum, the Contractor shall ensure that such anonymisation and pseudonymisation is appropriate having regard to the nature of the Research Data and satisfies the appropriate standard recommended by the Information Commissioner’s Office from time to time.

 And in each case, the Contractor further warrants that it may be used by the Authority without restriction.

-11.5.2 include a statement with the research materials detailing how such information and data can be accessed.
+11.7.2 in the event that it is not legally possible to fulfil the obligation in 11.6.1, include a statement with the research materials detailing how such information and data can be accessed

 Research practice and ethics